 Hunter Education Classroom (Traditional) Course

 The traditional hunter education course is offered as a classroom course and is mandated by state law to be a minimum of 14 hours.
 Classes are taught by certified volunteers who determine the location and time of classes within their communities.
-Classes are open to students of any age (parents may accompany their kids).
+Classes are open to students age 11 (or who will turn 11 during the calendar year the class is held) and older (parents may accompany their kids).
 In larger communities, some instructors offer adult only or women oriented classes to facilitate a variety of learning environments.
 Classes are offered free of charge.

 Gun safety is a primary component of the hunter education course making it a good course for hunters and non-hunters alike.
 Safety instruction includes crossing fences while carrying a firearm, transporting and carrying firearms safely, ammunition, shooting positions and zones of fire.
 Other topics include the history of conservation (to demonstrate the importance of hunters in maintaining habitat), the North American Model of Wildlife Management, maintaining landowner relationships, regulations, ethics, wildlife identification, marksmanship and caring for game.